 Cost-To set a threshold for the cost of calls that match the Rule, select Cost, and then type the whole dollar limit and select the Billing Plan to use to calculate the cost.
-See "Billing Plans" on page 85 for instructions for defining Billing Plans.
+See "Billing Plans" on page 95 for instructions for defining Billing Plans.

 - c.
 In the Interval box, click the down arrow and select the time Interval over which the accumulations are to be tracked.
-See "Intervals" on page 76 for instructions for defining Intervals. - d.
-Click OK to save the changes and close the dialog box. - e.
-By default, greater than or equal to ≥ is applied to the Threshold.
-To specify less than, right-click in the Threshold field and click <. - Comment-Right-click in the Comment field and click Edit Comment. - The Edit Comments dialog box appears.
-Type optional notes about the Rule.
-Comments are very useful for identifying the purpose of the Rule for reference in logs and Reports. - 8.
+See "Intervals" on page 88 for instructions for defining Intervals. - d.
+Click OK to save the changes and close the dialog box. - By default, greater than or equal to ≥ is applied to the Threshold.
+To specify less than, right-click in the Threshold field and click <./li> - 8.
 Repeat steps 6 and 7 for each Rule in the Policy. - 9.
-Click File | Save.
+Click File | Save. - 10.
+Click Policy | Install to install the Policy on the Spans.